The rising trend

 Distinction of compounds

 Cannabis has many different compounds and it is necessary to understand which elements of this raw material can be legally used and which others cannot.
-Two of its most famous compounds of hemp are certainly the tetrahydrocannabinol and the cannabidiol: the THC is the psychoactive compound of the plant which is still illegal in many countries around the world, while the CBD is the non-psychoactive compound which can be safely used for different purposes and products.
+Two of its most famous compounds are certainly tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC is the psychoactive compound of the plant which is still illegal in many countries around the world, while CBD is the non psychoactive compound which can be safely used for different purposes and products.
 It should be however emphasized that there are also restrictions for CBD usage in cosmetics – dependent on the part of the plant from which it is extracted.

-Cannabis use in cosmetics on the EU market
+What about its use in cosmetics for the EU Market?